Enhancement in tunneling density of states in Luttinger liquid -- role of non-local interaction: Introduction

 \section{Introduction}

-It is well-known that electron tunneling amplitude into a Luttinger liquid (\lutd) state exhibits power-law suppression in the zero-energy limit owing to its non-Fermi liquid behavior.
-The suppression can be attributed to the orthogonal catastrophe~\cite{Furusaki,gogolin1997,Yoreg1996,Meden_voit, Eggert2000,Aristov2010,Fradkin} which can be understood as follows.
-When an electron like quasi-particle (with vanishingly small energy) tunnels locally into the \lut prepared in its ground state, inter-electron interactions leads to a significant rearrangement of all the other electrons constituting the \lut state which results in an excited state which is orthogonal to the corresponding ground state hence leading to the suppression of tunneling process itself.
+It is well-known that the ampliude of electron tunneling into a Luttinger liquid (\lutd) state exhibits power-law suppression in the zero-energy limit owing to its non Fermi-liquid behavior~\cite{Kane1992,Yoreg1996,Fisher-Glazman, Eggert2000, kakashvili, Aristov2010, SDSarma2020, Fradkin,Fazio}.
+The suppression can be attributed to many-body orthogonality, which is akin to an orthogonality catastrophe discussed in the context of a \lut ~\cite{Anderson, Ogawa, Chen1992, gogolin1992, prokofev, Glazman_kane, Affleck_ludwig, Finkelstein1996, Furusaki}, and it can be understood as follows.
+When an electron-like quasiparticle (with vanishingly small energy) tunnels locally into the \lut prepared in its ground state, interelectron interactions lead to a significant rearrangement of all the other electrons constituting the \lut state, which results in an excited state which is orthogonal to the corresponding ground state hence leading to the suppression of the tunneling process itself.
+This is a direct consequence of the fact that the low-energy excitation spectrum of a LL is devoid of electron like quasiparticles~\cite{SRao, Haldane, JVDelft, Maslov, Giamarchi, gogolinbook, Meden_voit}.